sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntaxdefs.md

 Text.
 Follow the installation notes in the "Getting Started" section of the readme.

 ## File format

 Sublime Text uses [property list](https://en.wikipedia.org/wiki/Property_list) (Plist) files to store syntax definitions.
 However, because editing XML files is a cumbersome task, we'll use [YAML](https://en.wikipedia.org/wiki/YAML) instead and convert it to Plist format afterwards.
-This is where the PackageDev package (mentioned above) comes in.
+This is where the :PackageDev: package (mentioned above) comes in.

 ::: tip Note
-If you experience unexpected errors during this tutorial, chances are PackageDev or YAML is to blame.
+If you experience unexpected errors during this tutorial, chances are
+:PackageDev: or YAML is to blame.
 Don't immediately think your problem is due to a bug in Sublime Text.
 :::

 By all means, do edit the Plist files by hand if you prefer to work in XML, but always keep in mind their differing needs in regards to escape sequences, many XML tags etc.

 ## Scopes